lich-uct/molpher-lib/doc/source/documentation/python/ExplorationTree_doc.rst

     .. automethod:: create(snapshot)

-        Returns an `ExplorationTree` instance using a supplied `ExplorationTreeSnapshot`.
+        Returns an `ExplorationTree` instance using a supplied `ExplorationData`.

-        :param snapshot: an `ExplorationTreeSnapshot` to generate an `ExplorationTree` from
+        :param snapshot: an `ExplorationData` to generate an `ExplorationTree` from
-        :type snapshot: `ExplorationTreeSnapshot`
+        :type snapshot: `ExplorationData`
         :return: `ExplorationTree` instance created from the supplied snapshot
         :rtype: `ExplorationTree`

     .. automethod:: save

-        Creates an `ExplorationTreeSnapshot` instance that can be saved to disk and contains information about the molecules currently present in the `exploration tree` along with the morphing parameters.
+        Creates an `ExplorationData` instance that can be saved to disk and contains information about the molecules currently present in the `exploration tree` along with the morphing parameters.

         .. note:: Only the molecules attached to the cuurent `exploration tree` are serialized.
             If this instance contains unattached candidate morphs, this data will be lost.

-        :return: `ExplorationTreeSnapshot` instance created from this tree
+        :return: `ExplorationData` instance created from this tree
-        :rtype: `ExplorationTreeSnapshot`
+        :rtype: `ExplorationData`

     .. automethod:: runOperation